Beet Sugar –

 Therefore, on a molecular level, white sugar from sugar beets and cane sugar are identical and can be used in the same way for further processing end products.
 Since sugar cane and sugar beet produce sucrose in large quantities, they are the primary source of sugar production.

-However, there is an important difference between the two plants: the regions and climates in which they are grown.
+One important difference between the two plants is: the regions and climates in which they are grown.
 Due to its environmental needs, sugar cane is mainly grown in tropical countries of the Southern Hemisphere.
 In contrast, sugar beets grow in temperate latitudes such as in Europe in the Northern Hemisphere.

 In the industrial processing of finished foods or beverages, sugar plays an essential role due to its many technical properties.
-It contributes not only to the sweetness but also to the overall taste experience of a finished food product, including, among others, the colour, texture, and taste of food as well as its physical properties.
+Whether it is used in baking (bread, cakes, biscuits, etc.), pastry, confectionery, drinks, or other types of manufactured products, sugar is a versatile ingredient that It contributes not only to the sweetness but also to the overall taste experience of a finished food product, including, among others, the colour, texture, and taste of food as well as its physical properties.

 As a carbohydrate energy source (17 kJ/g, 4 kcal/g) in a balanced diet, sugar is an important nutrient.
 A diet that includes sugar helps replenish the body’s carbohydrate reserves.
 These serve as a rapidly available source of energy, especially during physical exercise and sports.

 However, sugar is not only a vital nutrient for humans.
 It is also an important food component for animals.
-Honey bees, for example, are fed with certain sugary foods in winter so that the bee colonies can survive the colder months.
-For more information on that subject, click here.
-In addition, the feed for ruminants, pigs and horses made from our sugar- and nutrient-rich co-products is also very popular due to its highly compatible properties and high energy content (learn more about our animal feed).
+Honeybees, for example, are fed with certain sugary foods in winter so that the bee colonies can survive the colder months.
+For more information on our API bee feed in liquid and sugar paste form and visit our bee feed page.
+In addition, animal feed for ruminants, pigs and horses made from our sugar- and nutrient-rich co-products is also very popular due to its highly compatible properties and high energy content (learn more about our animal feed).

 Full Taste,